Vote for this Product at ClarionShop

 The application font size in points.
 See the note at the end of this section.
 For default size, set the value to -1.

-Choose a colour from the colour box or enter the value manually.
-You can use either a colour definition (e.g. color:black) or an RGB value.
+Choose a color from the color box or enter the value manually.
+You can use either a color definition (e.g. color:black) or an RGB value.
 For default colour, set the value to -1 (color:none).

 Font Style